kenmarz/harparse/README.md

 options:

---url   (ie: --url=favicon) Search and return any url with a match for the given value --gt    (ie: --gt=1000) Returns any url response taking longer in milliseconds than the given value" --tt    Returns only the url timing breakdown (no headers)
+--url   (ie: --url=favicon) Search and return any url with a match for the given value

+--gt    (ie: --gt=1000) Returns any url response taking longer in milliseconds than the given value"

+--tt    Returns only the url timing breakdown (no headers)

+--cookies  Must be passed with --url to returns cookies for the matching url/value

 example: harparser example.com.har --url='favicon' --gt=1000